Kaiede/Bedrockifier/Wiki/Restoring-Backups.md

 For Bedrock servers, backups are stored as .mcworld files, which also happen to be zip files.
 It makes it possible to restore a backup doing something like this:

-* docker-compose stop
+* docker compose stop
 * cd /opt/minecraft/bedrock-server/worlds
 * mv MyWorld MyWorld.bak
 * mkdir MyWorld
 * cd MyWorld
 * unzip /opt/minecraft/backups/MyWorld-<TIMESTAMP>.mcworld
-* docker-compose start
+* docker compose start
-* Delete MyWorld.bak once everything is confirmed working
+* rm MyWorld.bak # After everything is confirmed working

 In this example, /opt/minecraft/bedrock-server is the data folder for the minecraft server container, and /opt/minecraft/backups is the backup folder for the backup container.